nuochenpku/Harry-Potter-Dialogue-Dataset/README.md

 you can download the executable file from : [English] and [Chinese]

-Notice that, the executable file runs the transcript to process the novel in our server.
+Notice that, the executable file runs the transcript to process the data in our server.
 Hence, you may need your vpn opened if you are in China Mainland.
+If you have any issuse with getting json files, please drop the email to chennuo26@gmail.com
 #### Data Format
 We process our data in a unified format, and store in json files.
 The general format is: